hybridgroup/cylon/examples/leap_ardrone/leap_ardrone.markdown

       }
 ```

-In case we raise our hand up or lower it down we tell the drone to got up or down respectively:
+In case we raise our hand up or lower it down we tell the drone to go up or down respectively:

 ```
       if (hand.s>1.5 && Math.abs(hand.palmPosition[1]-handStartPosition[1]) > UP_CONTROL_THRESHOLD) {